Login or Register to make a submission.

 • What future plans, if any, do you have for developing this assignment or adapting it to new contexts?

-• How do you imagine that other faculty might build on the work you have done?
+• How do you imagine that other faculty, potentially including those beyond your field or discipline, might build on the work you have done?

-Beyond covering these topics, we invite you to invest the writing with your own style and to emphasize the elements that are most appropriate for your submission.
+We invite authors to invest the writing with their own style and to emphasize the elements that are most appropriate for their submission.

 Style, Format, Documentation